 The society for children and adults with learning disabilities and their families

 It is a voluntary organisation with elected honorary officers and an executive committee.
 It currently has seven trustees, and always welcome new applicants.
-It is a national organisation, with its head office in Stockport, where it employs a Chief Executive, a part time Office Administrator and Welfare Helpline Coordinator.
+It is a national organisation, with its head office in Stockport, where it employs a part time Office Administrator/ Welfare Helpline Coordinator.
 From the office Rescare runs a telephone helpline and provides information, advice and support via its website, newsletters, written correspondence, emails, and phone.

 Rescare, through its links to affiliated groups and to its individual and family members, represents hundreds of families and friends within the UK; it also has members living abroad, and particularly affiliations in New Zealand and Australia.